mridulakshobhya-debug/SmartEDU_Aks/README.md

-# 📚 SmartEDU - Safe, Age-Aware Learning Platform Unh
+# 📚 SmartEDU - Safe, Age-Aware Learning Platform

 An intelligent educational platform that provides age-appropriate learning content and book recommendations using AI.